JoeyRussoniello/EffortlessMarketSurvey/ReadMe.md

 ## Configuration
 To configure the scraper, modify the following settings in the config.json file

-- "platform", String: The operating platform used to install the chromedriver.
+- **platform**, String: The operating platform used to install the chromedriver.
     -Must be either ['linux64','mac-arm64','mac-x64','win32','win64']
-- "headless", Boolean: The Visisbility Status of the Opened Browser Window.
+- **headless**, Boolean: The Visisbility Status of the Opened Browser Window.
-- "verbose", Boolean: When set to true, running main will print more specifics on survey progress and actions.
+- **verbose**, Boolean: When set to true, running main will print more specifics on survey progress and actions.
-- "ncomps", Integer: Number of comps to Survey for each input property.
+- **ncomps**, Integer: Number of comps to Survey for each input property.
-- "input_path", String: Path to the input csv file - default 'Input.csv'.
+- **input_path**, String: Path to the input csv file - default 'Input.csv'.
-- "rollup", Boolean: When true rolls up the dataframe into a pivot table, when false leaves each individual apartment listing as its own entry
+- **rollup**, Boolean: When true rolls up the dataframe into a pivot table, when false leaves each individual apartment listing as its own entry
-- "output_path", String: Path to the output csv file - default 'Output.csv'.
+- **output_path**, String: Path to the output csv file - default 'Output.csv'.
-- "output_mode", String: The Output File Writing mode, "overwrite" completely overwrite the data and "append" will append data onto the existing file at output_path (relies on same headers).
+- **output_mode**, String: The Output File Writing mode, "overwrite" completely overwrite the data and "append" will append data onto the existing file at output_path (relies on same headers).
     -Must be either 'overwrite' or 'append'

 ### Default Configuration
-{
+{\
-    "platform": "win64",
+    "platform": "win64",\
-    "headless": true,
+    "headless": true,\
-    "verbose": true,
+    "verbose": true,\
-    "ncomps": 5,
+    "ncomps": 5,\
-    "input_path": "Input.csv",
+    "input_path": "Input.csv",\
-    "rollup": true,
+    "rollup": true,\
-    "output_path": "Output.csv",
+    "output_path": "Output.csv",\
-    "output_mode": "append"
+    "output_mode": "append"\
 }

 ## Usage